ETCDEVTeam/sidekick-doc/README.md

 > Aside: IMO it's really dumb that they're called smart contracts.
 They're not smart and they're not really contracts.
 They're just programs.

+#### Things we'll build

+1. A Proof of Authority mechanism to solve the `Consensus` requirement.
+2. A mechanism to enable chain-to-chain communication.
+3. A mechanism to create and validate checkpoints on the sidechain.
+4. Smart contracts for mainnet and sidenet to store and delegate checkpoint fingerprints and fingerprint validation.

+> TODO: Write these smart contracts.
+The PoC is far stronger with viable contracts to make data handling exemplary and explicit.

+Please note that in some aspects these projects are interdependent.
+For example, the checkpoint mechanism will be interdependent with the consensus mechanism, since both require and facilitate block validation.
+And chain-to-chain communication will be dependent on the the timing and logistics of the checkpointing scheme, so those will need to integrate smoothly as well.

 ### Getting started